adhamija96/Retail_Segmentation/README.md

 # Retail_Segmentation
-Separating customers into groups on the basis of their shared behavior or other attributes using KMeans clustering Clustering is done bth with and without outliers
+Separating customers into groups on the basis of their shared behavior or other attributes using KMeans clustering Clustering is done both with and without outliers